 A canine B cell lymphoma is currently underway, an equine melanoma study is expected to begin early next year and a Phase I human trial for the ImmuneFx™ vaccine is expected to begin in the fall of next year.

 Diane Sawyer reports on how studies involving our canine companions are helping us with our search for new ways to fight cancer in us.
 Check it out on ABC News.

 Veterinary Oncology Services, Inc., a Morphogenesis subsidiary, assists veterinary physicians in providing a non-toxic alternative to conventional chemo and radiation therapies to their patients with various types of malignancies.

 4613 N Clark Avenue, Tampa, FL 33614

-REGULATORY STATUS: ImmuneFx™ has not been approved for human use by the FDA but is provided to companion animals under 9CFR 107.1.
+REGULATORY STATUS: ImmuneFx™ has not been approved for human use by the FDA but is authorized by the USDA for companion animals under 9CFR 107.1 and 103.3.